dangle124/ACM-Research-coding-challenge-23S/README.md

     HA: coefficient of temperature ≠ 0

     H0: intercept = 0
     HA: intercept ≠ 0

-From the regression table, we obtain both of the P value (P>|t|) of the coefficient of temperature and intercept, and they are all 0.
+From the regression table, we obtain both of the P values (P>|t|) of the coefficient of both temperature and intercept as 0.
 The typical threshold for P is 0.05.
 Therefore, it means that almost no chance that we falsely reject the H0.
-In the other words, we can state that there exists a linear relationship between spectral class and temperature and accept the hypothesis that we stated earlier.
+In the other words, we can state that there exists a positive linear relationship between the temperature and color of a star.
+We can accept the hypothesis that we stated earlier.

-#### b) Linear Regression Graph
+#### 3. Linear Regression Graph
 <img width="316" alt="image" src="https://user-images.githubusercontent.com/104542629/212529874-750fa670-daf8-4f7a-b184-dff4afa79133.png">

+### V. Conclusion
 We can futher state that the higher the spectral class (O is the highest, and M is the lowest) the hotter the star.
 Therefore, the color rank of stars from hottest to lowest is blue, blue-white, white, yellow-white, yellow, orange, and red.
 However, it is important to note that we cannot use this linear regression equation to evaluate the temperature from the spectral class because the R-square value (0.668), which represents how fit the data, is not good enough.